kushaldas/pym/docs/virtualenv.rst

     Running setup.py install for redis
     Successfully installed redis
     Cleaning up...
-    (virt2)$ pip install yolk
-    (virt2)$ yolk -l
-    Python          - 2.7.3        - active development (/usr/lib64/python2.7/lib-dynload)
-    pip             - 1.1          - active
-    redis           - 2.4.0        - active
-    setuptools      - 0.6c11       - active
-    wsgiref         - 0.1.2        - active development (/usr/lib64/python2.7)
-    yolk            - 0.4.3        - active

-As you can see, yolk says that in this envrionment we have redis 2.4 installed.
 This way you can have many different environments for all of your development needs.

 .. note:: Always remember to create virtualenvs while developing new applications.
 This will help you keep the system modules clean.